jasonluther/oscilloscope-mount/README.md

 ![Masking tape template workflow composite](img/15-template-workflow.jpeg)

-*Left: Purple masking tape applied to enclosure.
+*Left: Masking tape applied to enclosure.
 Middle: Template transferred to wood.
-Right: Cut lines marked with notes indicating which side to remove.*
+Right: Cut lines marked with indications of which side to remove.*

 ## Cut the Bracket